ahmedaman120/store-api/README.md

 - cors from npm

 ## Steps to setup DB Requirments
-1. conect to psql server with admin privilages
+1. conect to psql server with admin privilages `psql -U postgres -h 127.0.0.1 -p 5432` then enter your server password
 2. enter this command to create user `CREATE USER full_stack_user WITH PASSWORD 'admin123'; `
 3. enter this command to create production database `CREATE DATABASE store; `
 4. enter this command to create testing database `CREATE DATABASE store_test; `